yihong0618/tg_bing_dalle/README.md

 ### Method 1 (Run Python directly)

 > [!IMPORTANT]
-> This project requires [openai-python](https://github.com/openai/openai-python) which does not install on the required Python 3.12 due to a compatibility [issue](https://github.com/openai/openai-python/issues/645).
+> This project requires [openai-python](https://github.com/openai/openai-python) which does not install on Python 3.12 due to a compatibility [issue](https://github.com/openai/openai-python/issues/645).

 **Read this first if you are new to code**